patl12345/docker-webvirtmgr/README.md

    mkdir /opt/docker/webvirtmgr
    ```

-3. Generate the ssh key on the docker container that webvirtmgr will use to talk to the qemu-host
+3. Generate the ssh key on docker-host that webvirtmgr will use to talk to the qemu-host
    ```
    ssh-keygen -q -f /opt/docker/webvirtmgr/.ssh/id_rsa -C "webvirtmgr@webvirtmgr" -N ""
    ```